Qumulo/docs/rest-api-guide/cloud-data-fabric-v2/v2_portal_hubs_id_roots_dir.md

 category: /Cloud Data Fabric V2
 methods:
   post:
-    summary: '[preview] Authorize the specified hub root directory for the specified hub portal.
-This allows the spoke portal to access the data in the hub root directory.'
+    summary: Authorize the specified hub root directory for the specified hub portal.
+      This allows the spoke portal to access the data in the hub root directory.
     parameters:
     - name: id
       description: Portal ID